-To develop the strategic skills of Credit Scoring / Risk Insight Analysts and Portfolio Managers, through the rigourous design and evaluation of credit strategies, underpinned by scorecards, and the reporting of portfolio performance for scrutiny by senior management.
+To develop the strategic skills of Credit Scoring / Risk Insight Analysts and Portfolio Managers, through the rigorous design and evaluation of credit strategies, underpinned by scorecards, and the reporting of portfolio performance for scrutiny by senior management.

 - Scorecard selection and measurement: getting the most out of models to support decisions